albb0920/big5-ansiart/README.md

 * Currently it only supports Ruby 1.9.2 or above because it uses `String#encode!`
 * It requires `uming.ttc` font file in current working directory.
 This is inconvenient.
+* I left the author information blank in gemspec file.
+Please fill the information.

 I saw there are some code to use `gd2` gem in ruby 1.8.x.
 I think that doesn't work.